Synchronize with other calendars

 This allows you to add the appointments to your calendar with one click.
 You can add an iCal attachment by including the magic word

 $ical to your email confirmations.

-The iCal interface does not provide authorization measures.
-So, if you are concerned people might find out your webcal link and use it without your knowledge, you can block it.
+The iCalendar interface does not provide authorization measures.
+If you are concerned people might find out your webcal link and use it without your knowledge, you can block it.
 On the Configure > Access tab, near the bottom of the screen you can select .
-After selecting this option synchronization via iCal will be disabled.
+After selecting this option synchronization via iCalendar will be disabled.